Dislocations: Financial and Fundamental

 |The World Bank Logo|

 Among the small practical ideas advanced, one of the most promising is to persuade the Chinese government to float its currency.
 We have historically tolerated small primitive countries when they try to struggle out of poverty by artificially cheapening their currency.
 In China's case, and before that in Japan's, cheapening the currency in order to stimulate exports has been politely referred to as "pegging the currency to the dollar".
 Pegging it low, that is.
-But Japan and China are no longer barefoot, and aspire to become important figures in international finance.
+But Japan and China are no longer barefoot and aspire to become important figures in international finance.
 China is said to resist this proposal on the grounds that it needs 7% annual growth to prevent social unrest leading to a revolution.
-To some extent, this is probably just bargaining talk, and the counter proposal offered is to strengthen Oriental power within the International Monetary Fund, as part of the process of increasing the power of the now-indolent IMF.
+To some extent, this is probably just bargaining talks, and the counter-proposal offered is to strengthen Oriental power within the International Monetary Fund, as part of the process of increasing the power of the now-indolent IMF.
 We will have to wait for November 15 to see if clever little schemes like this one will suffice for the purpose.
-Much depends on China's willingness to cooperate, but even more depends on the validity of blaming present messes on currency manipulation for the purpose of mercantilism.
+Much depends on China's willingness to cooperate, but even more, depends on the validity of blaming present messes on currency manipulation for the purpose of mercantilism.
 Beggar thy neighbor behavior has certainly been common; the question is whether it was the main cause.

 If all those think tanks led by the Bank of England, have found the stone whose removal will start a benevolent avalanche, a second Breton Woods conference might just get us out of the soup; within two years we should be pleased with the way our cleverness restored the world to prosperity.
 If not, more grandiose ideas must be desperately considered.
-Europe must abandon all those silly five-hundred page constitutions and form a national union.
+Europe must abandon all those silly five-hundred-page constitutions and form a national union.
 In our own case, that worked for eighty years and then we had a civil war, but even a repetition of all that sounds better than what we now face.
 If Europe simply cannot seize the moment, it is very likely to retreat into insignificance.
 Under those changed circumstances, the world economy will amount to three nations: China, India and the USA.
 We have yet to learn whether the Chinese and particularly the Indian governments can summon up enough domestic leadership to deserve a place in international leadership.
 And that presently is far from certain.